-Meet the author of the young adult novel Cemetery Boys by Aiden Thomas.
-Aiden shares more about their inspiration for this book, their most memorable teachers and librarians, their favorite childhood books, and more!Read a Q&A with Aiden Thomas here →
+Meet the author of the young adult fantasy Age of Darkness series, which comprises of There Will Come a Darkness (a William C. Morris Award Finalist), As the Shadow Rises, and Into the Dying Light (on sale September 2021).
+Katy Rose Pool shares more about her inspiration for this book, her most memorable teachers and librarians, her favorite childhood books, and more!Read a Q&A with Katy here →

 Santa Baby by Jonathan Stutzman; illustrated by Heather Fox